sanger-pathogens/gff3toembl/README.md

 ## Known Issues
 This doesn't work with some versions of Genometools on Mac OS X; it appears to work with Genometools 1.5.4

+## Reporting Issues and contributing
+Please file a Github Issue if you find any problems.
+All pull requests are greatly apprechiated.
+Please ensure the test suite passes.
+If you would prefer not to file a Github issue, please email path-help@sanger.ac.uk and we will do our best to assist.